symbol/symbol-docs/source/guides/transaction.rst

 Sending payouts with aggregate complete transaction
 ***************************************************

-This guide explains how to send transactions to different accounts atomically, using an :ref:`aggregate complete transaction <aggregate-transaction>`.
+Send transactions to different accounts atomically, using an :ref:`aggregate complete transaction <aggregate-transaction>`.

 Background
 ==========